kgateway-dev/kgateway/docs/content/guides/graphql/getting_started/local_executor.md

 ---
 title: Local GraphQL resolution
 weight: 30
-description: Explore GraphQL resolution with the Bookinfo sample application.
+description: Explore local GraphQL resolution with the Bookinfo sample application.
 ---

-Next, explore GraphQL resolution with the Bookinfo sample application.
+Next, explore local GraphQL resolution with the Bookinfo sample application.

 In Gloo Edge, you can create GraphQL resolvers to fetch the data from your backend.
 Today Gloo Edge supports REST and gRPC resolvers.
 In the following steps, you create resolvers that point to Bookinfo services and use the resolvers in a GraphQL schema.